Best Amazon Prime Day PS4 deals 2022

-Amazon Prime Day 2022 is taking place on 12th and 13th July 2022, meaning you can snag some big discounts on PS4 games, accessories and more.
+Amazon Prime Day 2022 ends tonight at midnight, but there's still time to snag some big discounts on PS4 games, accessories and more.
 We've rounded up some of the best PS4 Prime Day deals in this here guide.

 Since the PlayStation 5 is still in its early years, PS4 games are still being made and are usually cheaper than buying PS5 versions- plus they're fully compatible with the PS5 disc console.
 Some games like Horizon: Forbidden West and Resident Evil: Village also offer free next-gen upgrades, meaning you can buy a PS4 version of the game, and later take advantage of higher resolutions and framerates on your PS5 disc console, without having to re-purchase it on PS5.
 The free PS5 upgrades are digital and will use up a little more storage space on your console, but if you find you're running out of room quickly, you can always install an SSD.